-- If you intend only to run the sample package from the command line, you must install SQL Server 2005 Integration Services (SSIS).
+- If you intend only to run the sample package from the command line, you must install Integration Services.

 - If you intend to open the package in SSIS Designer and run the sample package, you must install Business Intelligence Development Studio.

-- If you intend to run the sample package on a 64-bit computer, you must set the
+- If you plan to run the sample package on a 64-bit computer, you must set the

 PreCompile property of the Script task to True.
-If you want to use the debugging tools to step through the script, set the property to
+If you want to step through the script by using debugging tools, you should set the property to

 - If the relational and Analysis Services databases are not on the local computer, or if they have been renamed, you must modify the appropriate connection in the sample package to point to the correct database location.
 You can edit the package directly